shopwareLabs/claude-code-plugins/README.md

 ### comment-reviewing (v1.0.0)

-Expert at reviewing and improving code comments following the "why not what" principle.
+Reviews and improves code comments, focusing on explaining reasoning rather than restating code.
 Provides slash commands and a skill for model invocation.
 See [documentation](./plugins/code-quality/comment-reviewing/README.md) for details.

 ```bash
 /plugin install comment-reviewing@shopware-plugins